mate-academy/sql_peoplebase/README.md

 13. Create a query that would select all the people except those whose last name starts with a `C`:

     ```postgresql
-    SELECT first_name, last_name FROM people WHERE last_name NOT LIKE 'C%'
+    SELECT * FROM people WHERE last_name NOT LIKE 'C%'
     ```

 14. Create a query that would select the people whose first name starts with a letter that precedes `M` in the English alphabet: